Yishaiaz/PlateletSpreadingDynamicsDistribution-BGU-IL/README.md

 ## Example data
 - Included in the repository under 'ExampleData/RawVideo' folder.
-- The default parameters in `mainUI.m` were set for the collagen IV single platelet video
+- The default parameters in `mainUI.py` were set for the collagen IV single platelet video

 ## Output folders
 - For each input, a new (adding, not overwriting) 'Results' directory will be opened under the same directory as the raw imagery is.